The Reason You’re No Longer Seeing Results

 - Do the same routine in shorter time.

 As I said before, progressive overload is not something that you need to consciously think about for every workout.
-Whether it’s one of my BBG or SWK workouts or something else, just remember that when your workout starts to feel a little easier than normal, start to incorporate just one of these overload methods.
+Whether it’s one of my BBG workouts or something else, just remember that when your workout starts to feel a little easier than normal, start to incorporate just one of these overload methods.
 Using a combination of overload methods together can be too much strain on your body.
 The key here is to progress slowly and to listen to your body.
 If you have suffered an injury, you should get the okay from your healthcare professional before you increase the intensity of your workout.

 Progression is not a race, so don’t burn yourself out trying to match the fitness level of someone else.
 If you are still finding your current routine difficult, it’s not necessary to make it harder just yet - remember your only competition is YOU!